Nikita Khrushchev: U-2 and Berlin crisis (1960–1961)

 A constant irritant in Soviet–U.S. relations was the overflight of the Soviet Union by American U-2 spy aircraft.
 On 9 April 1960, the U.S. resumed such flights after a lengthy break.
 The Soviets had protested the flights in the past but had been ignored by Washington.
-Content in what he thought was a strong personal relationship with Eisenhower, Khrushchev was confused and angered by the flights' resumption, and concluded that they had been ordered by CIA Director Allen Dulles without the U.S. President's knowledge.
-Nikita Khrushchev planned to visit the U.S. to meet President Eisenhower, however, the visit was canceled when Soviet Air Defence Forces brought down the U.S. U-2.
+Content in what he thought was a strong personal relationship with Eisenhower, Khrushchev was confused and angered by the flights' resumption, and concluded that they had been ordered by CIA Director Allen Dulles without Eisenhower's knowledge.
+Khrushchev planned to visit the U.S. to meet Eisenhower, but the visit was canceled when Soviet Air Defence Forces brought down the U.S. U-2.
 On 1 May, a U-2 was shot down, its pilot, Francis Gary Powers, captured alive.
 Believing Powers to have been killed, the U.S. announced that a weather plane had been lost near the Turkish-Soviet border.
 Khrushchev risked destroying the summit, due to start on 16 May in Paris, if he announced the shootdown, but would look weak in the eyes of his military and security forces if he did nothing.
-Finally, on 5 May, Khrushchev announced the shootdown and Powers' capture, blaming the overflight on "imperialist circles and militarists, whose stronghold is the Pentagon", and suggesting the plane had been sent without Eisenhower's knowledge.
+On 5 May, Khrushchev announced the shootdown and Powers' capture, blaming the overflight on "imperialist circles and militarists, whose stronghold is the Pentagon", and suggesting the plane had been sent without Eisenhower's knowledge.
 Eisenhower could not have it thought that there were rogue elements in the Pentagon operating without his knowledge, and admitted that he had ordered the flights, calling them "a distasteful necessity".
 The admission stunned Khrushchev and turned the U-2 affair from a possible triumph to a disaster for him, and he even appealed to U.S. Ambassador Llewellyn Thompson for help.